pinpie/pinpie/docs/cache.md

 # Cache
 PinPIE provide clear and controllable automatic snippet caching.
 Chunks are stored in \*.php files, and are mostly cached by acceleration software like APC, XCache, eAccelerator, etc.

 Each cache entry includes all file paths of used tags and their children.
-That means, all that files will be checked for existence and modification time (mtime).
+That means, all that files will be checked for existence and modification time.
 If any of them is changed after cache was created, then cache will be refreshed.

 ## Usage
 Currently now caching have three options: